mit-pdos/perennial/README.md

 change with git.

 The dependencies are frozen at a particular version to avoid breaking the Perennial build when there are incompatible upstream changes.
-However, we regularly check compatibility in the "CI (updated dependencies)" build, and try to fix Perennial to work with the latest version quickly.
+We use Dependabot to do daily checks for dependency updates.

 ## Compilation times